mnlipp/osgi-getting-started/Bndtools.md

 project, the wizard found the bundle because "it happened to be available" in Eclipse.
 Bndtools can also search for bundles, but we first have to configure a so called "repository", a searchable provider of bundles.
-This could be done in the projects's `bnd.bnd` but as we are going to need the repository most likely in several projects, it's preferably done in the configuration project's `cnf/build.bnd`.
+This could be done in the projects's `bnd.bnd` but most likely we are going to need the repository in several projects, so we add it in the configuration project's `cnf/build.bnd`.

 We'll have a detailed look at repositories later.
 For now you should simply